g-a-v-i-n/unnamednyc/readme.md

 - [X] match type

 #### Completed
+- [x] disable scroll when on topSpace
+- [x] disable pointer events on bottomSpace when on topSpace
+- [x] google maps link on map
+- [X] fix gallery arrows
+- [X] expand hover target for main menu arrow
+- [x] fix spacing issue on non-retina screens
+- [x] remove jquery mobile
+- [x] see more link needs hover states
+- [X] underlines on links should not change color
+- [x] i noticed that the hover state doesn’t happen if you hover over the arrow tho
+- [X] map pic instead of google maps, remove code
+- [x] google analytics
 - [X] hover states
 - [x] Use same metrics for body copy as Desktop
 - [x] Adjust for headers